 Collecting the stories of the Indian diaspora in Australia

-We're actively looking for material from Australians with Indian heritage to add to the national collection.
-We invite you to help us to document the history of Australian-Indian people and communities in Australia.
+In a recently completed project we called for material from Australians with Indian heritage to add to the national collection.
+We invited you to help us to document the history of Australian-Indian people and communities in Australia.

 Aishah Kenton, Attendees viewing the ceremonial hoisting of the Indian flag at the Indian Film Festival in Federation Square, Melbourne, Victoria, 17 August, 2024, nla.gov.au/nla.obj-3428627921